ekwoka/freshport/markdown/projects/spotify.md

 At the core is Preact (a lightweight React alternative) coupled with some custom utilities and the Spotify API and Web Playback SDKs to enable a powerful native-like experience.

-This is complemented by esBuild for 🔥 BLAZINGLY FAST 🔥 build times.
+This is complemented by esbuild for 🔥 BLAZINGLY FAST 🔥 build times.
 So fast there isn't a need for a special dev server.

 > Note: This project is still a work in progress and is not accessible by users that have not been manually approved.
 This is a restriction imposed by Spotify.
 For access, just message me!